canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

 	     Default: can.DefineList
 	  },
 	  get videosWithDropPlaceholder() {
-         var copyOfPlaylistVideos = this.placeListVideos.map(...);
+      const copyOfPlaylistVideos = this.placeListVideos.map( /* ... */ );

       // insert this.dropPlaceholderData into copyOfPlaylistVideos

       return copyOfPlaylistVideos;
 	  }
   })
   ```